eyejayvee/Python-Learning-Content/README.md

 2. [W3Schools - Python Tutorial](https://www.w3schools.com/python/default.asp) - free
 3. [Udemy - 100 Days of Python](https://www.udemy.com/course/100-days-of-code) - fee

-Course material will however provide an overview of some of the common Python libraries used for data analysis including:
+Course material will, however provide an overview of some of the common Python libraries used for data analysis, including:

 ## Course Topics